ArinaRadyuk/Repository-data-collector/README.md

 ### items.py

 The main goal of scraping is to extract unstructured data and convert it to meaningful, structured data.
-There are several dataclasses: GithubItem, which contains information about repository id,name, description, link, number of stars, number of forks, number of watching, number of commits,  number of releases.
+There are several dataclasses:
+1. GithubItem, which contains information about repository id, name, description, link, number of stars, number of forks, number of watching, number of commits,  number of releases.
+2. CommitInfo, which contains information about author, name, UTC datetime of the latest commit.
+3. ReleaseInfo, which contains information about version, creation UTC datetime, changelog of the latest release.